onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 - 10-12 degrees warmer than Chiang Mai - it was 35 at night - and the high humidity didn't help
 - SUPER dirty streets
 - huge city - 10-15 million people
-- horrible traffic -
+- horrible traffic
 - lots of tourists - and tons of prostitution and ping pong shows... monkeys and pigeons crawling inside...
 I dont wanna see that done to a pussy
 - nasty polluted air
-- walking around makes you hate yourself - showers and air conditioning were the only thing I kept thinking about throughout the entire stay of 6-7 days
+- walking around makes you hate yourself - showers and air conditioning were the only thing I kept thinking about during the entire stay of 6-7 days
-- local taxi drivers are really annoying - they kept trying to get me into their cabs/tuk-tuks and were very persistent - they engage you in a way so you make eye contact and they come to you - you gotta ignore them totally - saying "NO NO NO" doesn't help - they also have a bunch of scams where they will pressure you i=nto taking a very cheap ride on a specific route where u will end up buying things and they get a cut of the profits - a friend of mine came back from Thailand with a suit (atleast the suit is great ;d)
+- local taxi drivers are really annoying - they kept trying to get me into their cabs/tuk-tuks and were very persistent - they engage you in a way so you make eye contact and they come to you - you gotta ignore them totally - saying "NO NO NO" doesn't help - they also have a bunch of scams where they will pressure you into taking a very cheap ride on a specific route where you will end up buying things and they get a cut of the profits - a friend of mine came back from Thailand with a suit (atleast its great ;d)

-So the night I got there me and a bunch of friends who had come from Singapore for 3 nights got all drunk at a tattoo shop and we were catching up until 7 AM.
+So the night I got there me and a bunch of friends who had come from Singapore for 3 nights got all drunk at a tattoo shop and we were catching until 7 AM.

 ## Day 16